DamonHu/DDLoggerSwift/README.md

 HDWindowLoggerSwift.shared.mLogExpiryDay = 0
 ```

 ### 10、Get the array of logs.
-You can specify the date in the format of 2020-01-01
+You can specify the date

 ```
+//today
 HDWindowLoggerSwift.getAllLog()

 //Special date
-HDWindowLoggerSwift.getAllLog(name:"2020-01-01")
+HDWindowLoggerSwift.getAllLog(date: Date(timeIntervalSinceNow: 1000))
 ```

 If you want to get all the log files, you can get the folder where the log is stored, return a URL result, and then traverse to process it yourself